RAFTA-AIRBORNE/AEMpyX_public/README.md

 (8) Once in the activated conda environment _AEMpyX_, there are several ways to start python scripts or jupyter notebooks (https://jupyter.org/).

 For getting started with python **scripts**, we suggest to use the _spyder_ IDE (https://www.spyder-ide.org/), which is already installed within _AEMpyX_.
 It has been developed for easy development of python software, including visualisation with _matplotlib_ and derived packages.
-Current versions (5.X) also allow to work with other languages as  JULIA or R languages, or with jupyter notebooks by installing the appropriate plugin.

 However, as we have defined the environmental variables in step (6), the scripts can be run from anywhere in the system, either from the activated AEMpyX environment, or using _conda run_ (see, _https://docs.conda.io/projects/conda/en/latest/commands/run.html_) from an initialized conda (i.e., base environment).
 Running python scripts directly from the command line can be done in different ways: